-Think carefully before providing an onboarding experience.
+Think twice before providing an onboarding experience.
 (Onboarding introduces an app’s features and explains how to perform common tasks.)
 Before you consider onboarding, make every effort to design your app so that all its features and tasks are intuitive and easily discoverable.
 Onboarding is not a substitute for good app design.
 If you still feel that onboarding is necessary, follow these guidelines to create a brief, targeted experience that doesn’t get in the user’s way.

 Give users only the information they need to get started.
 A good onboarding experience shows users what to do first or briefly demonstrates a few of the features that most users are interested in.
 If you give too much information to users before they have a chance to explore your app, you make users responsible for remembering details they don't need right away and you may send the message that your app is hard to use.
 If additional help is needed for specific tasks, provide that help only when the user is performing those tasks.

 Use animation and interactivity to engage users and help them learn by doing.
 Add text sparingly and only if it enriches the experience; don’t expect users to read long passages.
 For example, don’t describe how to perform a simple task when you can use animation to show users what to do.
 To lead users through a more complex task, you might add transient overlay views that briefly describe each step as the user is about to do it.
 As much as possible, avoid displaying screenshots of your app because they’re not interactive and users can confuse them with app UI.